zama-ai/concrete/docs/user/howto/debug_support_submit_issues.md

 You can directly ask the developers and community about your issue on our Discourse server (link on the right of the top menu).

-Hopefully, it is just a misunderstanding or a small mistake on your side, that one can help you fix easily.
-And, the good point with your feedback is that, once we have heard the problem or misunderstanding, we can make the documentation even clearer (such as, completing the FAQ).
+Hopefully, it is just a misunderstanding or a small mistake on your side, that we can help you fix easily.
+And, the good point with your feedback is that, once we have heard the problem or misunderstanding, we can make the documentation even clearer (by adding to the FAQ).

 ## Having a look to the compilation artifacts

-When things are more complicated, or if you want to have a look by yourself, you may want to have a look to the compilation reports, which are called artifacts.
+When things are more complicated, or if you want to have a look by yourself, you may want to start with the compilation reports, which are called artifacts.
 This is as simple as described in [here](../tutorial/compilation_artifacts.md)

 The artifact system will create a directory, containing:
 - **environment.txt:** information about your system